 On April 6, 2004, the Company commenced a cash tender offer for all of its outstanding 12% Senior Subordinated Notes due 2009.
 The total consideration offered for each \$1,000 dollars of principal amount of notes tendered was \$1,089.06, plus accrued interest, if any, to the repurchase date.
-The Company anticipates redeeming any remaining outstanding senior subordinated notes after the cash tender offer on August 1, 2004 at 106% of par value.
-In order to finance the cash tender offer, the Company issued \$260.0 million of Zero Coupon Convertible Senior Subordinated Notes due 2024.
+As of July 2, 2004, the Company redeemed \$225.8 million principal amount and redeemed the remaining \$34.2 million outstanding principal amount of senior subordinated notes on August 2, 2004 at 106% of par, using cash and cash equivalents.
+In order to finance the cash tender offer, the Company utilized proceeds from ON Semiconductor's issuance of \$260.0 million of Zero Coupon Convertible Senior Subordinated Notes due 2024.
 The notes do not bear cash interest, nor does the principal amount accrete.
-The notes are fully and unconditionally guaranteed on an unsecured senior subordinated basis by certain existing and future subsidiaries of the Company.
+The notes are fully and unconditionally guaranteed on an unsecured senior subordinated basis by the Company and by certain existing and future subsidiaries of the Company.

-Holders may convert the notes into shares of the Company's common stock at a conversion rate of 101.8849 shares per \$1,000 principal amount of notes before April 15, 2024 under the following circumstances: (1) during any fiscal quarter commencing after June 30, 2004 through maturity if the closing sale price of the Company's common stock exceeds 120% of the conversion price for at least 20 trading days in the 30 consecutive trading-day period ending on the last trading day of the preceding fiscal quarter; (2) during the five business-day period after any five consecutive trading-day period in which the trading price per \$1,000 principal amount of notes for each day of that period was less than 98% of the product of the closing sale price of the Company's common stock and the conversion rate; (3) if the notes have been called for redemption; (4) after the date, if ever, on which either Moody's Investors Service, Inc. or Standard & Poor's Rating Services assigns an initial credit rating to the notes, during any period in which the credit rating assigned to the notes by either Moody's or S&P is three or more rating subcategories below the initial credit rating assigned by Moody's or S&P, as the case may be, or any period in which the notes are no longer rated by either Moody's or S&P, as the case may be, if such ratings agency had previously rated the notes; or (5) upon the occurrence of certain corporate events.
+Holders may convert the notes into approximately 26.5 million shares of the ON Semiconductor's common stock at a conversion rate of 101.8849 shares per \$1,000 principal amount of notes before April 15, 2024 under the following circumstances: (1) during any fiscal quarter commencing after June 30, 2004 through maturity if the closing sale price of the ON Semiconductor's common stock exceeds 120% of the conversion price for at least 20 trading days in the 30 consecutive trading-day period ending on the last trading day of the preceding fiscal quarter; (2) during the five business-day period after any five consecutive trading-day period in which the trading price per \$1,000 principal amount of notes for each day of that period was less than 98% of the product of the closing sale price of the ON Semiconductor's common stock and the conversion rate; (3) if the notes have been called for redemption; (4) after the date, if ever, on which either Moody's Investors Service, Inc. or Standard & Poor's Rating Services assigns an initial credit rating to the notes, during any period in which the credit rating assigned to the notes by either Moody's or S&P is three or more rating subcategories below the initial credit rating assigned by Moody's or S&P, as the case may be, or any period in which the notes are no longer rated by either Moody's or S&P, as the case may be, if such ratings agency had previously rated the notes; or (5) upon the occurrence of certain corporate events.
 Beginning April 15, 2010, we may redeem any of the notes at specified redemption prices.
-Holders may require us to repurchase the notes for cash on

-April 15 of 2010, 2014 and 2019.
-Upon the occurrence of certain corporate events, each holder may require the Company to purchase all or a portion of such holder's notes for cash at a price equal to the principal amount of such notes.
+Holders may require us to repurchase the notes for cash on April 15 of 2010, 2014 and 2019.
+Upon the occurrence of certain corporate events, each holder may require ON Semiconductor to purchase all or a portion of such holder's notes for cash at a price equal to the principal amount of such notes.
 The notes are subordinated in right of payment to all of our senior indebtedness.
+Upon conversion, ON Semiconductor has the right to deliver cash in lieu of shares of ON

-The Company received net proceeds of approximately \$251.2 million from the sale of the notes (and would receive approximately \$280.3 million if the initial purchasers' right to purchase up to an additional \$30.0 million principal amount of note is exercised in full), after deducting discounts and commissions and estimated offering expenses.
+ON Semi received net proceeds of approximately \$251.2 million from the sale of the notes after deducting discounts and commissions and estimated offering expenses.